QuennieZeng/Empathic-Credit-System-Analysis/README.md

 # Empathic Credit System Analysis

 This project aims to analyze the relationship between loan disbursement and user emotions.
-We perform data cleaning, quality checks, and explore the connections between emotional patterns and loan behaviors over time.
+I perform data cleaning, quality checks, and explore the connections between emotional patterns and loan behaviors over time.

 ## Setup Instructions

 ### Prerequisites

 - **SQLite**: Use SQLite to run SQL queries and work with databases.
-- **DB Browser for SQLite**: We recommend using DB Browser for SQLite to easily manage and query SQLite databases.
+- **DB Browser for SQLite**: I recommend using DB Browser for SQLite to easily manage and query SQLite databases.
 - **Python Environment**: Ensure you have a Python environment with libraries such as `pandas`, `matplotlib`, `seaborn`, and other required libraries installed for analysis.

 ### Steps